pszponder/blog-articles/data-structures/object.md

 **NOTE:** There are actually two different items that the `this` keyword actually represents.

 - When `this` is used as part of a method inside the object, it references the object which that method is being called on.
+So when we call a method on an object (ex. `myObject.myMethod`), the `this` keyword inside the method references the object that it is being called on.
 - When `this` is called in a function outside of an object (a function which does not belong to the object itself), it references the global `window` object in the browser.
 - Another important note to make is that an object can have a method which references a callback function.
 That callback function is not necessarily a method of the object itself and use of the `this` keyword in the callback function might actually reference the global window object, not the properties of the object.